(Updated Feb. 18, 2017)

-(Julio Gotay, Mike Tyson, Tripp Cromer and Brendan Ryan were starting shortstops for St. Louis since 1962 who were developed in the Cardinals’ system, but none rates with Maxvill and Templeton.
+(Julio Gotay, Mike Tyson, Tripp Cromer and Brendan Ryan were starting shortstops for St. Louis since 1962 who were developed in the Cardinals’ system, but none rates with Maxvill, Templeton and Diaz.
 Gotay and Cromer became utility players.
 Tyson was a better second baseman than he was a shortstop.
 Ryan has a terrific arm and range but is lacking in many other areas.)

-Maxvill wasn’t nearly as well-regarded.
+Maxvill wasn’t nearly as well-regarded a prospect as Templeton and Diaz.
 He debuted with St. Louis in 1962 and filled in admirably at second base for the injured Julian Javier in the 1964 World Series.
 But after hitting .135 in 68 games for the 1965 Cardinals, Maxvill was surpassed by Jerry Buchek as the Cardinals’ top shortstop.

 It was a testament to Maxvill’s stellar skills and perseverance that he replaced Buchek in June 1966, embarking on a seven-year stretch as St. Louis’ everyday shortstop.
 In that period, he helped the Cardinals win two pennants and a World Series title, received a Gold Glove Award (1968) and led National League shortstops in fielding percentage (1970).